 Jennifer Hynds hails from Mundelein, Illinois but now resides in Kenosha, Wisconsin (just over an hour drive from Chicago).
 Earning a volleyball scholarship to the University of Illinois, Jennifer also chose to study art in the two years she spent at the college.
 Unfortunately injuries cut her sporting career short, after leaving university she focused more on her art and her family.

 Now busy being a Mom, Jennifer spends whatever spare time she has drawing inspiration from the Chicago Bulls and other NBA stars for the subjects of her artistic output.
 As you can see, she perfectly captures Noah’s penchant for firing off the finger guns, the wild west theme born out her husband playing the video game Red Dead Redemption.

 MJ Rookie: ”Let me explain the MJ Leg series.
 I drew legs for every season Jordan played for the Bulls. ”Ideally, I want to do the paintings wearing the Air Jordans that MJ wore that season.
-The only problem is I only have one pair of original Jordans.”
+Only problem is I only have one pair of original Jordans.”

 “The background is another closet door painted on by dribbling a basketball on it. (we were getting new doors for the house so there were plenty lying around.)
 I did the same thing as the previous painting.
 Took a pic, uploaded it and drew over it.
 The background was inspired by the shoe that MJ is wearing in the painting.
 I love Air Jordans and I’m doing a whole series of these”.

 Punchin’ the Clock: Another piece inspired by Stacey King, “Taj is always punchin’ the clock, hard hat and lunch pail.”
 I drew taj as a coal miner.
-This piece is pen and ink and watercolor.
+This piece is pen and ink and water colour.